 - Step 1.
 Choose a pot that will fit your plant and place it on a windowsill or patio which receives partial sun and has moist soil.

 - Step 2.
-Toss some peat moss or ground bark into the bottom of the pot and lightly cover with soil or compost.
+Toss some ground bark into the bottom of the pot and lightly cover with soil or compost.

 - Step 3.
-Plant your bluebell bulb in this mixture of peat moss, ground bark, and soil.
+Plant your bluebell bulb in this mixture of coconut coir, ground bark, and soil.

 - Step 4.
 Water them well and wait for these beautiful plants to grow over time.